yberrada/mongo-movies/README.md

   ![alt text](./public/readme/connect.png)

   - Select **Connect your application**
-  - Copy the connection string.
+  - Make sure the Node.js driver is selected and Copy the connection string.
   - Update your db.js file.

 - Now, run the code to see the application in action